coleifer/vedis-python/docs/api.rst

         Return a list of all vedis tables (i.e. Hashes, Sets, List) in memory.

-    .. py:method:: vedis_info()

-        Return detailed information about the Vedis library version.

-    .. py:method:: execute(cmd[, params=None[, nlen=-1[, result=False[, iter_result=False]]]])
+    .. py:method:: execute(cmd[, params=None[, result=True]])

-        Execute a Vedis command, optionally returning the result of the command.
+        Execute a Vedis command.

         :param str cmd: The command to execute.
-        :param list params: A list of parameters to pass into the command.
+        :param tuple params: A tuple of parameters to pass into the command.
-        :param int nlen: The number of parameters.
-By default this value is ``-1``, which means the count will be determined automatically.
         :param bool result: Return the result of this command.
-        :param bool iter_result: Return an iterator that will yield the results of this command.

         Example: